WHAT IS INVOLVED IN UPS system sizing?

-For three-phase UPSs, balancing the load across all phases is important to ensure that the UPS’s rating is fully utilised, as well as presenting a balanced load to the mains or generator if the UPS is bypassed.
-Most modern UPSs do not require careful phase balancing to operate correctly; even so, the load on any single phase must never exceed 33 per cent of the UPS’s total rating.
+For three-phase UPS systems, balancing the load across all phases is important to ensure that the uninterruptible power supply rating is fully utilised, as well as presenting a balanced load to the mains or backup generator if the UPS power supply is bypassed.
+Most modern UPS systems do not require careful phase balancing to operate correctly; even so, the load on any single-phase system must never exceed 33 per cent of the UPS power supply’s total rating.

 Computer network equipment can create very high currents in the neutral conductor of a three-phase Y power distribution system even if the loads are apparently balanced.
 This problem typically occurs when single-phase computer units with non-linear load characteristics are connected across line L1, L2 or L3 and neutral.
 High neutral currents can cause overloading of feeders and transformers as well as voltage distortion and common-mode distortion.

 Some equipment such as motors can cause problems through inrush current as well as the harmonic distortion mentioned above.
 If such devices lack soft-start circuits, they can draw up to 15 – 20 times their steady-state current, as Fig. 2 shows.
 Significant oversizing of the uninterruptible power supply is required to support these high-inrush loads.

 HOW DOES THE UPS POWER SUPPLY’S TOPOLOGY AFFECT ITS SIZING?

 As we have seen, uninterruptible power supply topology is important, because transformer-based types are so much more adversely affected by poor power factor loads than their equivalent modern transformerless UPS systems.